 From extra virgin olive oil to coconut oil, and more, there are hundreds of cooking oils and oils for salads to choose from!
 Here are some uses and health benefits that help you find your favorite oil, and tips which to use more sparingly.
 Whether you want a healthy salad or deep-fried doughnuts, there’s an oil for everything!
 Here are some great oils to use for every occasion.

-Which fat to fry?
+Which Fat to Fry?

 Various solid and liquid fats are perfect for frying.
-Look for oils with a low water content so that the fat does not splash.
+Look for oils with low water content so that the fat does not splash.
 Don’t use reduced-fat butter or margarine for frying!
-But you can use conventional butter and margarine, heat-resistant oils, and solid fats such as coconut fat, lard or tallow.
+But you can use conventional butter and margarine, heat-resistant oils, and solid fats such as coconut fat, lard, or tallow.

 Vegetable oils are lighter from a health point of view.
 They contain no cholesterol and in most cases have a more favorable fatty acid composition than animal fats.
 Different vegetable oils work well for different dishes.
 Olive oils, for example, are great for Mediterranean dishes.
 Refined oils such as canola oil or coconut oil, which have a neutral taste, are more suitable for sweet dishes such as pancakes.

 Not all fats and oils survive the high temperatures that occur during grilling or deep-frying without being damaged.
 And that can be 180 – 260 degrees or even more.
-Suitable fats must have a so-called high smoke point, i.e. they only decompose at very high temperatures.
-The more saturated fatty acids and monounsaturated fatty acids a fat contains the higher its smoke point.
+Suitable fats must have a high smoke point, i.e. they only decompose at very high temperatures.
+The more saturated fatty acids and monounsaturated fatty acids that a fat contains the higher its smoke point.
 Fats with a high proportion of polyunsaturated fatty acids, such as healthy flaxseed oil, are completely unsuitable for high temperatures due to their composition.
 Olive oil consists of about 75% oil acid, a monounsaturated fatty acid.
 It is therefore relatively heat-stable and suitable for grilling.
 Canola oil and peanut oil also work well.
 Solid fats such as clarified butter (ghee), palm oil, coconut oil, hardened canola oil, sunflower oil or soybean oil also work well for high-temperature cooking.

-Cold pressed native oils, like extra virgin olive oil, are a good dressing choice for cold dishes such as salads.
+Cold-pressed native oils, like extra virgin olive oil, are a good dressing choice for cold dishes such as salads.
 They have been carefully produced and contain important vitamins.
-Cold pressed refined vegetable oils retain their typical taste.
+Cold-pressed refined vegetable oils retain their typical taste.
 Depending on the salad, you can mix it up and give the salad dressing a special taste with an oil.

 Try one of several cold-pressed nut oils available like walnut oil, pistachio oil hazelnut oil, various olive oils, pumpkin seed oil, grape seed oil, flaxseed oil, corn oil, and more.
 Be creative with these oils to bring unique flavors to your salads!